-Since then, we’ve continued to work with some of the most iconic travel brands in the world and this summer will be launching a podcast that takes place from the trains and hotels across the globe.
+Since then, we’ve continued to work with some of the most iconic travel brands in the world.

 What has been the most rewarding part of being an entrepreneur?

-During the pandemic, our ad sales grew, and I was fortunate enough to bring my father and brother into the business which gave us all fresh perspective on how to grow.
-Now three years later, we have so many fun and exciting projects going on and are in the middle of planing some really cool things for our 10th year anniversary, coming up in 2024.
+Now three years later, we have so many fun and exciting projects going on and are in the middle of planning some exciting events for our 10th year anniversary, coming up in 2024.

 How has Millennial’s approach to social media changed over time?